 Requirements:

-• Must be organized, detail-orientated, and customer-focused
+• Must be organized, detail-oriented, and customer-focused

 Summary and Benefits: